 You can ride the StagesBike as a standalone bike with no additional applications or devices paired, or connect to devices and applications via Bluetooth or ANT+ to control resistance.

 Manual mode is enabled any time there is no external controller sending commands to the bike.
 The StagesBike will default to manual mode:

 Change gears using the shift buttons, or use the brake levers to create resistance during a ride.
-In Manual mode, gear changes (through use of the shift buttons) affect the amount of resistance, and gradient is a constant 2% at all times.
+In Manual mode, gear changes (through the use of the shift buttons) affect the amount of resistance, and the gradient is a constant 2% at all times.